spacecloud-io/space-cloud/docs/manual/database/index.md

   # Config for other modules go here
 ```

-> Note: The `allow` rule must only be used cautiously.
+> **Note:** The `allow` rule must only be used cautiously.
 It must never be used for update and delete operations in production.
-You can read more about security rules [here](/docs/security).
+You can read more about security rules [here](/docs/security/database).

 ## Next steps

 Now you know the basics of the database module.
-The next step would be diving deeper into the [security rules](/docs/security) and its structure.
+The next step would be diving deeper into the [security rules](/docs/security/database) and its structure.
 Let's make sure that the apps we build are secure!

-You can also check out the [API docs](/docs/api) to start building your app right away.
+You can also check out the [API docs](/docs/api) to start building your app right away or head over to the next module.

 <div class="btns-wrapper">
   <a href="/docs/user-management/overview" class="waves-effect waves-light btn primary-btn-border btn-small">